XanaduAI/SFOpenBoson/doc/research.rst

 Research
 ---------------

-If you are doing research using SF-OpenFermion and Strawberry Fields, please cite `our whitepaper <https://arxiv.org/abs/1804.03159>`_:
+If you are doing research using SFOpenBoson and Strawberry Fields, please cite `our whitepaper <https://arxiv.org/abs/1804.03159>`_:

   Nathan Killoran, Josh Izaac, Nicolás Quesada, Ville Bergholm, Matthew Amy, and Christian Weedbrook.
 Strawberry Fields: A Software Platform for Photonic Quantum Computing. *arXiv*, 2018. arXiv:1804.03159